Richmond.gov.uk

 Bird flu is a notifiable animal disease.
 If you suspect any type of bird flu you must report it immediately by calling the Defra Rural Services Helpline on 03000 200 301.
 Failure to do so is an offence.

-Anyone who finds dead wild birds should report them to the Defra helpline on 03459 33 55 77.
+Reports of found dead wild birds should be reported through DEFRA's online reporting tool.
+Alternatively you can call the Defra helpline on 03459 33 55 77.

 Stay up to date!
 Make sure you subscribe to our email updates.